vchynarov/trout/README.md

 ```

 ## Some Examples to Get You Started ##
-trout is designed for powerful semantic RESTful api development.
+trout is designed for powerful semantic RESTful API development.
 Here's an example.

 ```
 router.put('/home/:name/c:marbles/r:marbleName', function(req, res) {